 The Division of Allergy and Immunology specializes in the diagnosis and management of asthma, food allergy, hayfever, allergic skin conditions, and immune deficiencies from birth to the elderly.
-The Henry Ford Center for Asthma, Allergy and Immunology Research (CAAIR) includes the Division’s investigators and others from the Department of Public Health Sciences at Henry Ford Health System.
+The Henry Ford Center for Asthma, Allergy and Immunology Research (CAAIR) includes the Division’s investigators and others from the Department of Public Health Sciences at Henry Ford Health.
 Allergy and immunology research funded by the National Institutes of Health includes asthma in the urban population, the investigation of immunologic responses to environmental exposures, and the study of risk factors and the natural history of asthma and allergic disease.

 The Division of Cardiology specializes in complex cardiac conditions including valvular disease, cardiomyopathies, and arrhythmias.
 Four all-digital cardiac catheterization laboratories are located at Henry Ford Hospital, and additional state-of-the-art catheterization laboratories are located at Henry Ford West Bloomfield Hospital.
 Henry Ford Hospital has a 24-bed Cardiovascular Intensive Care Unit and 56 telemetry beds, as well as one of the most advanced Structural Heart Programs in the U.S.

 The Department of Medicine’s Division of Cardiology and Division of Hypertension Research partner with the Department of Surgery’s Division of Vascular Surgery and Division of Cardiothoracic Surgery to align clinical, education, and research efforts within the Henry Ford Heart and Vascular Institute (HVI).
-As a service line across the Henry Ford Health System, the HVI provides the full spectrum of comprehensive cardiovascular care, from prevention, diagnosis, and medical management to interventional and surgical procedures including transplantation to cardiac rehabilitation and wellness.
+As a service line across the Henry Ford Health, the HVI provides the full spectrum of comprehensive cardiovascular care, from prevention, diagnosis, and medical management to interventional and surgical procedures including transplantation to cardiac rehabilitation and wellness.
 Research efforts from laboratory studies to clinical trials focus on how to reduce cardiac morbidity and mortality, with emphasis on new treatments for hypertension and renal disease, heart failure, structural heart therapies, and bridge therapies to heart transplantation.

 Henry Ford’s Division of Endocrinology, Diabetes, and Bone and Mineral Disorders has long been one of the nation’s leaders in advancing clinical care for diabetes, thyroid disorders, pituitary disease, adrenal disease, and osteoporosis.
 The Division’s endocrinologists specialize in the diagnosis and treatment of common and complex endocrine conditions, including endocrine disorders in pregnancy, Cushing’s disease, pheochromocytoma, endocrine-related hypertension, and endocrine complications from the treatment of Hodgkin’s disease and other cancer.
 The Division has pioneered clinical research in diabetes and participates in advancing the understanding of bone and mineral disorders through ongoing laboratory research.

 The Division of Gastroenterology at Henry Ford provides comprehensive services for the wide range of digestive disorders, from health screening to diagnostic and therapeutic endoscopy procedures, tissue and tumor biopsies, and advanced therapies for disease management.
 The Division offers a multidisciplinary Inflammatory Bowel Disease Center as well as a multidisciplinary Liver Disease Center.
-Gastroenterologists and hepatologists collaborate with the Henry Ford Transplant Institute, the Henry Ford Center for Cancer Surgery, and the Josephine Ford Cancer Institute.
+Gastroenterologists and hepatologists collaborate with the Henry Ford Transplant Institute, the Henry Ford Center for Cancer Surgery, and the Henry Ford Cancer Institute.
 Research efforts involve new methods for treatment of digestive disorders and liver disease.

-The Hematology/Oncology Division at Henry Ford leads the medical treatment arm for the Josephine Ford Cancer Institute as well as the bone marrow and stem cell transplantation program for the Henry Ford Transplant Institute.
+The Hematology/Oncology Division at Henry Ford leads the medical treatment arm for the Henry Ford Cancer Institute as well as the bone marrow and stem cell transplantation program for the Henry Ford Transplant Institute.
 The bone marrow/stem cell transplant program is unique in Michigan for performing cord blood transplants.
 Medical oncologists participate in numerous tumor boards provided weekly at Henry Ford and continually offer advanced clinical trial therapies including biologics.
-The Hematology/Oncology Division participates in the Southwest Oncology Group funded by the National Cancer Institute and partners with others in the Josephine Ford Cancer Institute’s research initiatives, such as the Cancer Epidemiology, Prevention and Control (CEPC) program.
+The Hematology/Oncology Division participates in the Southwest Oncology Group funded by the National Cancer Institute and partners with others in the Henry Ford Cancer Institute’s research initiatives, such as the Cancer Epidemiology, Prevention and Control (CEPC) program.
 CEPC offers collaborative, multi-institutional research that addresses the entire cancer continuum, including the prevention, screening, diagnosis, treatment, and long-term outcomes of cancer.